CAPA in Manufacturing: A Practical Guide

 Your customer rejects a batch of parts.
 Dimensions are out of spec.
 You tell the operator to adjust the machine, rerun the parts, and ship replacements.

 CAPA (corrective and preventive action) is the formal process for breaking that cycle.
-Instead of patching the immediate problem and moving on, CAPA forces you to find the root cause, fix it, and verify that the fix actually worked.
+Instead of patching the immediate problem and moving on, CAPA forces you to find the root cause, fix it, and verify the fix actually worked.
 Instead of waiting for the next failure, it asks what else might go wrong and addresses it before it does.

 What is CAPA?